MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-org.md

 # My organization in Viva Insights

 >[!Important]
->[!INCLUDE [Service outage](../includes/service-outage.md)] During this outage, these insights will be unavailable in Teams.
+>[!INCLUDE [Service outage](../includes/service-outage.md)] During this service outage, these insights will be unavailable in Teams.

 You can view leader insights on the **My organization** page of the Microsoft Viva Insights app in Microsoft Teams.
 These insights give you a snapshot of how your company is doing.
 They do this by presenting company-wide outcomes to focus on, and by showing leading indicators for each outcome, which help you see why it's important to pay attention to that outcome: